pechemann/jsax-rs/docs/jasx-rs-reference/jsax-rs-galaad-rstransitionfromstate.md

 ## Usage

 `@RsTransitionFromState` is a property decorator, where the property name is the reference to the transition.
-It accepts a string parameter which is the refernce to the state used to create this shareable transtion.
+It accepts a string parameter which is the reference to the state used to create this shareable transtion.

 The following code shows how to declare a new transition built from the `getBooks` state: